-As at the date of this report, the Group recorded a total revenue of approximately RMB87.6 million, which decreased by approximately 58.8% as compared with approximately RMB212.6 million for the corresponding period last year, among which, revenue from licensing of broadcasting rights of TV series was approximately RMB8.1 million, which decreased by approximately 96.0% when compared with approximately RMB204.7 million for the corresponding period last year; revenue from investing in TV series as non-executive producer was approximately RMB79.5 million, an increase of approximately 906.7% compared to approximately RMB7.9 million for the corresponding period last year.
+As at the date of this report, the Group recorded a total revenue of approximately RMB43.1 million, which decreased by approximately 50.8% as compared with approximately RMB87.6 million for the corresponding period last year, among which, revenue from licensing of broadcasting rights of TV series was approximately RMB36.2 million, which increased by approximately 344.5% when compared with approximately RMB8.1 million for the corresponding period last year; revenue from net licence fee received from investments in TV series, web series and films as non-executive producer was approximately RMB7.0 million, a decrease of approximately 91.2% compared to approximately RMB79.5 million for the corresponding period last year.
+Notwithstanding the increase of our revenue from licensing of broadcasting rights of TV series as mentioned above, our performance in this business segment was adversely affected by COVID-19 which resulted in the change of broadcasting plan or postponement in broadcasting of certain self-produced and purchased TV series.
+As a result, the revenue generated from licensing of broadcasting rights of TV series during the Reporting Period was less than the Group had expected.